Why Have a Winter CSA?

 HOW LONG WILL THE WINTER SHARES LAST AND WHAT WILL THEY COST?

-The winter shares will begin when the summer shares end-the first week of November, and will run into early January, or 10 weeks.
-If it looks like we will continue to have a good supply of produce through January, all subscribers will have the option of extending their subscriptions for a weekly fee.
-We will harvest every week, with the exception of the weeks surrounding the holidays.
-Please see our printed brochure for details.
+The winter shares will begin when the summer shares end-the first week of November, and will run through December, or 6 weeks.
+We will harvest every week, with the possible exception of the weeks surrounding the holidays.

 HOW WILL YOU GET YOUR PRODUCE?